klm127/constitution/Draft-with-Voting-Records.md

 1. Membership may vote to remove an officer by a 2/3 vote.

 1. If an officer is removed, their duties shall be delegated to the vice president until a replacement can be elected.
 An election shall be held at the next member meeting.
-If no replacement can be found, teh vice president will continue to fulfill those duties unless the board elects to delegate those duties in another manner.
+If no replacement can be found, the vice president will continue to fulfill those duties unless the board elects to delegate those duties in another manner.

 _(voted 4/17/2021, 7-0)_